jakeboone02/node-glob/README.md

 - `dot` Include `.dot` files in normal matches and `globstar` matches.
 Note that an explicit dot in a portion of the pattern will always match dot files.

+- `magicalBraces` Treat brace expansion like `{a,b}` as a "magic" pattern.
+Has no effect if {@link nobrace} is set.

+  Only has effect on the {@link hasMagic} function, no effect on glob pattern matching itself.

 - `mark` Add a `/` character to directory matches.
 Note that this requires additional stat calls.